VTII Call for Papers and Programme

 Professor George P. Landow

-Banner image: John Roddam Spencer Stanhope, The Temptation, 1872-79, St Michael and All Angels Chapel; © Marlborough College.
+Banner image: John Roddam Spencer Stanhope, The Temptation, 1872-79; oil on canvas, St Michael and All Angels Chapel; © Marlborough College.